andrelopez/cron-parser-cli/README.md

 # Cron Parser Cli
+It will transform standard cron expressions into a human-readable cron table.

+## Usage
+Use the following command:
+`cron-parser CRON-EXPRESSION`

-The cron string will be passed to your application as a single argument.
+The output will be formatted as a table with a maximum of 14 values

+For example, the following input argument:

 `~$ cron-parser ＂*/15 0 1,15 * 1-5 /usr/bin/find＂`

-The output should be formatted as a table with the field name taking the first 14 columns and

-the times as a space-separated list following it.
-For example, the following input argument:

-`*/15 0 1,15 * 1-5 /usr/bin/find`

-It will return the following:
+It will return the following output:

 |   |   |
 |---|---|